canonical/landscape-charm/README.md

     $ vim license-file   # Put the license text in this file
     $ vim repo-file      # Put the URL part of an APT sources.list line here

-Now we are ready to deploy (the -v, -d, -W flags are optional, but nice).
+Now we are ready to deploy (the -w 180, -v, -d, -W flags are optional, but nice).
 The "landscape" deployer target is the one you should start with.
 It uses 6 machines plus the juju bootstrap node:

-    $ juju-deployer -vdW -c landscape-deployments.yaml landscape
+    $ juju-deployer -vdW -w 180 -c landscape-deployments.yaml landscape

 NOTE: After juju-deployer finishes, the deployment is not entirely ready yet.